petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 Below are the metrics reported for each variant:

 **Median:** The middle number in the set of sample values.
 This estimates a typical user's behavior.

 **Confidence Interval:** The range of values expected to contain the true mean of the population.
 For example, a 95% confidence interval is a range of values that the system is 95% sure contains the true mean.
 This gives the range of possible values that seem plausible for the measured goal.

 **Improvement:** The relative improvement from the control group.
 This metric may also be known as Lift.
-For example, assume the control page has a 15% retention rate.
+For example, assume the control page has a 15% retention rate and the variant page has a 16% retention rate.
 The improvement calculation would be `((16 - 15) / 15) = ~6.67%` improvement.

 This lets you know the impact of a change.
 If there is only a small improvement, it may not be worth implementing that change.